 Most of the dedicated servers that your website runs on use Hard disk drives.
-And here is the thing- no matter how much disk space you buy, HDDs simple can’t keep up with the heavy load of activities on websites that attract large number of visitors.
+And here is the thing- no matter how much disk space you buy, HDDs simply can’t keep up with the heavy load of activities on websites that attract a large number of visitors.

 This is where Solid State Drive hosting comes into the picture.
-Solid state drives take power, size, and performance dynamics of storage to an all together different level and deliver access times that are nearly impossible to achieve for standard HDDs.
+Solid-state drives take power, size, and performance dynamics of storage to an altogether different level and deliver access times that are nearly impossible to achieve for standard HDDs.

 What are Solid State Drives?

-• Whenever someone visits your websites, he needs some information, and that information is stored in the disks you deploy- either HDD or SSD.
+#1.
+Whenever someone visits your websites, he needs some information, and that information is stored in the disks you deploy- either HDD or SSD

-• SSDs on the other hand are flash storage devices that do not contain any moving parts, hence the name ‘solid state’.
+#3.
+SSDs, on the other hand, are flash storage devices that do not contain any moving parts, hence the name ‘solid-state’.
 The use of non-volatile storage technology means that there is no ‘mechanical’ movement every time data needs to be accessed, and hence SSDs are as much as 100 times faster than HDD when it comes to response time.

 So SSD powered hosting = faster input/output speeds = immediate access of the stored data = reduced loading time and swift performance for your website = happy visitor/customer = high conversion rates = MONEY!

 Sounds great!
-What are advantages of Solid State Drive Hosting?
+What are the advantages of Solid State Drive Hosting?

-Safety of your data: The chances of you losing your website data if its hosted on HDD servers are very high.
-Those of you who’ve been using laptops since a while probably know how sensitive HDDs are.
+- Safety of your data: The chances of you losing your website data if its hosted on HDD servers are very high.
+Those of you who’ve been using laptops for a while probably know how sensitive HDDs are.
 Any slightest mishandling can cause irreversible damage to your data.
-SSDs have no mechanical and moving parts, and thus have very low wear and tear in long term.
-Also SSDs mean:
+SSDs have no mechanical and moving parts, and thus have very low wear and tear in the long term.
+Also, SSDs mean:

 Too good to be true!
-What are major disadvantages of using SSD?
+What are the major disadvantages of using SSD?

 There are two sides to every coin and SSDs are no exception.
 One biggest short coming of SSDs is COST!